smartmonkeyio/sm-highway-docs/docs/README.md

 **Advanced Route Management**

 Highway provides advanced and user-friendly tools for planning, dispatching and managing your routes.
-Route4Me’s Route Editor allows you to view and edit your routes on the interactive map with aggregated metrics and various adjustment settings.
+Highways’s Route Editor allows you to view and edit your routes on the interactive map with aggregated metrics and various adjustment settings.
 Using the Plans Editor, you can adjust your planned routes in real time and instantly synchronize the changes across all associated devices.
 You can also use our time-saving drag and drop gesture in the Routes List for moving services between different vehicles as well as easily organize and manage all your routes in one place.
 Highway's Client List can store the contact information of all your customers as well as their locations and other custom data.

 **Managing Services and Vehicles**